itsjihansyah/Pregnaskin-Mobile/README.md

 ## Technology Stack
 * Flutter: Used for mobile development, ensuring a smooth and responsive cross-platform experience.
 * Recommendation System: Implements both context-based and content-based filtering to generate personalized skincare product recommendations for pregnant users.
-* Backend: Integrated with FastAPI (or an alternative framework) to connect the Flutter front-end with the recommender system model written in Python.
+* Backend: Integrated with FastAPI to connect the Flutter front-end with the recommender system model written in Python.

 ## Current Progress
 Currently, the application is under development using flutter.
 The database and API have been developed using the mentioned tehcnology